Translated using DeepL

 Common ground for the programme

-2. Statistics: Thorough knowledge of basic statistical methods (point estimates, confidence intervals, statistical hypothesis testing).
+2. Statistics: basic statistical methods (point estimates, confidence intervals, statistical hypothesis testing).
 ANOVA.
-Nonparametric hypothesis testing.
+Nonparametric hypothesis tests.
 Multiple linear regression, autocorrelation, multicollinearity.
 Principal Component Analysis (PCA).
 (MA012)

 3. High performance computing and intensive computing: superscalar, multi-core and multicore (GPU, MIC) processors, MIMD and SIMD parallelism.
 Memory organization, shared and distributed, cache coherence.
 Code optimization, optimizing compilers.
 Distributed systems, networking topology.
 Programming parallel and distributed systems.
 (PA039)